 Cologne Carnival is a four-month celebration that begins on the 11th of the 11 month (November) every year.
 It also begins right on the clock of 11 minutes past 11.
 Carnival in Cologne is known as being the fifth season of the year.

 While there are plenty of carnival events it is the few days in the lead up to Ash Wednesday when most of the carnival action occurs in what is known as the “crazy days”.
 The crazy days are named because they are full of non-stop parties, parades, excess drinking, dancing, socialising, kissing, flirting and fun.

-The crazy days begins on the Thursday before Ash Wednesday and sees women wondering the streets and cutting of men’s ties.
+The crazy days begin on the Thursday before Ash Wednesday and sees women wandering the streets and cutting off men’s ties.
 The biggest parade and craziest day occur on Rose Monday when a huge procession takes place.
 The locals love dressing up for carnival and the costumes you will see here are on par with what you might expect from comic con.

 What is carnival in Dusseldorf?

 Carnival in Dusseldorf is one of the biggest carnival celebrations to take place in Germany.
 It is a carnival celebration that can certainly rival Cologne and Berlin.
 Over a million people all in fancy dress come out to enjoy carnival in Berlin.
 The carnival is a pre-Lenten celebration that’s biggest day occurs on Rose Monday when a huge procession occurs.